danielomesi/danielomesi/README.md

 ### Hi there, My name is Daniel Omesi 👋
-## I am a first year student at the Academic College of Tel Aviv-Yafo.
+## I am a 2nd year student at the Academic College of Tel Aviv-Yafo.

 -🌱 I'm currently studying an advanced course in C, I have additional knowledge in other languages such as c#, java.